 The Ten Commandments

 Today the Decalogue is being forcibly removed from schools, government institutions and other public places.
 Having no Moral law taught or displayed cannot be without repercussions as we now find sex, pornography, violence and crime have become accepted as normality in television, movies, music and the internet.
 If all this moral decay isn't disturbing enough, we now observe Christian organizations with their internet sites exhorting that we no longer have to observe the Ten Commandments.
-Some of these web sites not only attack the validity of God's Commandments but also condemn other Churches that do teach loving obedience to the law as Jesus Christ instructed.
+Some of these web sites not only attack the validity of God's law of liberty but also condemn other Churches that do teach loving obedience to the law as Jesus Christ instructed.
 A few decades ago, anyone claiming the law was abolished was accused of antinomianism.
 Yet today, we see more and more Christians embracing the thought of not having to obey this magnificent law that God personally spoke and wrote in stone at all.
 To keep or not to keep?
 This has become the pivotal issue as we approach the closing crisis of Earth's history.

 How can we know the Ten Commandments Bible Truth?